MartinLogan Motion Series - August 2019

 - Created: 22 August 2019 22 August 2019

-On the evening of August 20, 2019, I attended an event at Georgia Home Theater in Marietta, Georgia, at which MartinLogan previewed seven new loudspeakers in their Motion series.
+On the evening of August 20, 2019, I attended an event at Georgia Home Theater in Marietta, Georgia, at which MartinLogan previewed seven new loudspeakers in its Motion series.
 The revamped Motion series includes two stand-mount models, three floorstanders, and two center-channel speakers.

 They’ll be officially unveiled on September 6, at the Rocky Mountain Audio Fest in Denver, Colorado.
 The event at Georgia Home Theater was the first of four previews being held at major MartinLogan dealers in the US.
 Shipments begin in October.